humphreybc/super-simple-tasks/README.md

 * **[DONE]** Export tasks
 * **[DONE]** Drag and drop to rearrange tasks
+* Update jQuery to latest
 * Show completed tasks at the bottom of the list
-* Mark all done uses undo pattern
+* Use undo pattern for 'mark all done'

 ### 1.5